 13th November 1981 a young boy Paul Aiton aged 11 was missing after a cross country run from St John Southworth School off the Longridge road on the outskirts of Preston.
 The School is now demolished.
 When we arrived, the police had been on the scene for a few hours.
 We set about our business, searching.
 It was the first time we'd used a, Air Scenting SARDA dog, Jan, her handler was Pete Durst from Rossendale Team.
 As nightfall approached, we just carried on and thought nothing of it.
 Finally, in the early hours we finished with no sightings.
-On the agenda for first light was a few areas for the police under water team, or frogmen as love the outdoors and understand that on occasions "things go wrong" We are happy to help, it's as simple as that.
+On the agenda for first light was a few areas for the police under water team, or frogmen as they were called then to investigate.
+Sadly, they recovered Paul's body from a slurry pit mid morning.
+In truth, he was probably decreased before we even started our searching.